charliehigh/Geostatistical-simulation-wgan-gp/README.md

-# geostatistical Simulation with Multi-Loss WGAN-GP
+# Geostatistical Simulation with Multi-Loss WGAN-GP

 ## Overview
 This repository presents a multi-loss Wasserstein Generative Adversarial Network (WGAN-GP) framework for geostatistical simulation.